Use and Security of Information Systems

 Using your email, company email address and employer's technology is a serious issue.

-*NOTE: There is still room for colloquial and friendly language within internal peer groups - always think first who your audience is and is this going wider.
+*NOTE: There is still room for colloquial and friendly language within internal peer groups - always think first about who your audience is and is this going wider.

 Be professional: